Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 \subsubsection{Simulation study}

 In the first setting, we simulate nonlinear interactions between the biomarkers and the treatment variable using a full biomarker-by-treatment interaction model.

 \cite{Rothwell2005} put forward that the only reliable approach for assessing the predictiveness of biomarkers is to test their interaction with the treatment and introduce a full biomarker-by-treatment interaction model.
+Let $\tau$ denote the treatment indicator, with $\tau=1$ for patients receiving the treatment and $\tau=0$ for those in the control group, and let $X=(X_{1},\dots,X_{p})^{T} \in \mathbb{R}^{p}$ denote the vector of patient covariates.
 We can simulate data based on this model: